-- (1) The City may initiate Stage 2 (Mandatory) if any one of the following conditions are met: - i.
-The City total daily water demand equals or exceeds 85 percent of the available contracted surface water sources for three consecutive days.
-Water demand could be citywide or in a specified portion of the system. - ii.
-The City total daily water demand equals or exceeds 95 percent of the available contracted surface water sources on a single day.
-Water demand could be citywide or in a specified portion of the system. - iii.
-League City's City Manager or his/her official designee feels that the initiation of Stage 2 (Mandatory) is appropriate. - iv.
-The City of Houston or GCWA have initiated Stage 2. - (2) Stage 2 (Mandatory) may terminate when Houston or GCWA terminate its Stage 2 condition or when the circumstances that caused the City of League City's initiation of Stage 2 (Mandatory) no longer prevail for a period of seven consecutive days.
+The City may initiate Stage 2 (Mandatory) if any one of the following conditions are met:

+- The City total daily water demand equals or exceeds 85 percent of the available contracted surface water sources for three consecutive days.
+Water demand could be citywide or in a specified portion of the system. - The City total daily water demand equals or exceeds 95 percent of the available contracted surface water sources on a single day.
+Water demand could be citywide or in a specified portion of the system. - League City's City Manager or his/her official designee feels that the initiation of Stage 2 (Mandatory) is appropriate. - The City of Houston or GCWA have initiated Stage 2.

+Stage 2 (Mandatory) may terminate when Houston or GCWA terminate its Stage 2 condition or when the circumstances that caused the City of League City's initiation of Stage 2 (Mandatory) no longer prevail for a period of seven consecutive days.
 Stage 2 (Mandatory) may terminate if League City's City Manager or his/her official designee feels that the termination of Stage 2 (Mandatory) is appropriate.

+Stage 3 - Severe (Mandatory)

+Initiation and Termination Conditions for Stage 3 - Severe (Mandatory)

-(c) Stage 3 - Severe (Mandatory)
+The City may initiate Stage 3 - Severe (Mandatory) if any one of the following conditions are met:

-- (1) The City may initiate Stage 3 Severe (Mandatory) if any one of the following conditions are met: - i.
-The City total daily water demand equals or exceeds 90 percent of the available contracted surface water sources for three consecutive days.
-Water demand could be citywide or in a specified portion of the system.
+- The City total daily water demand equals or exceeds 90 percent of the available contracted surface water sources for three consecutive days.
+Water demand could be citywide or in a specified portion of the system. - The City total daily water demand equals or exceeds 98 percent of the available contracted surface water sources on a single day.
+Water demand could be citywide or in a specified portion of the system. - League City's City Manager or his/her official designee feels that the initiation of Stage 3 is appropriate. - The City of Houston or GCWA have initiated Stage 3.

-- ii.
-The City total daily water demand equals or exceeds 98 percent of the available contracted surface water sources on a single day.
-Water demand could be citywide or in a specified portion of the system. - iii.
-League City's City Manager or his/her official designee feels that the initiation of Stage 3 is appropriate. - iv.
-The City of Houston or GCWA have initiated Stage 3. - (2) Stage 3 Severe (Mandatory) may terminate when Houston or GCWA terminate its Stage 3 condition or when the circumstances that caused the City of League City's initiation of Stage 3 Severe (Mandatory) no longer prevail for a period of seven consecutive days.
-Stage 3 Severe (Mandatory) may terminate if League City's City Manager or his/her official designee feels that the termination of Stage 3 Severe (Mandatory) is appropriate. - (d) Stage 4 Emergency Water Shortage (Mandatory) - (1) The City may initiate a Stage 4 Emergency Water Shortage (Mandatory) condition for all of the City or the affected part of the City if any one of the following conditions are met: - i.
-The City experiences major water line breaks, or pump or system failures occur, which cause unprecedented loss of capability to provide water service. - ii.
-The City experiences natural or man-made contamination of the water supply source(s). - iii.
-The City's total daily water demand equals or exceeds 91 percent of the available contracted surface water sources for three consecutive days and/or the system pressure falls below 35 psi on any single occasion. - iv.
-League City's City Manager or his/her official designee feels that the initiation of a Stage 4 Emergency Water Shortage is appropriate. - v.
-The City of Houston or GCWA have initiated emergency water shortage. - (2) Stage 4 Emergency Water Shortage (Mandatory) may terminate when Houston or GCWA terminate its emergency water shortage condition or when the circumstances that caused the City of League City's initiation of Stage 4 Emergency Water Shortage (Mandatory) no longer prevail.
-Stage
+Stage 3 - Severe (Mandatory) may terminate when Houston or GCWA terminate its Stage 3 condition or when the circumstances that caused the City of League City's initiation of Stage 3 - Severe (Mandatory) no longer prevail for a period of seven consecutive days.
+Stage 3 - Severe (Mandatory) may terminate if League City's City Manager or his/her official designee feels that the termination of Stage 3 - Severe (Mandatory) is appropriate.

+Stage 4 - Emergency Water Shortage (Mandatory)

+Initiation and Termination Conditions for Stage 4 - Emergency Water Shortage (Mandatory)

+The City may initiate a Stage 4 - Emergency Water Shortage (Mandatory) condition for all of the City or the affected part of the City if any one of the following conditions are met:

+The City experiences major water line breaks, or pump or system failures occur, which cause unprecedented loss of capability to provide water service.

+- The City experiences natural or man-made contamination of the water supply source(s). - The City's total daily water demand equals or exceeds 91 percent of the available contracted surface water sources for three consecutive days and/or the system pressure falls below 35 psi on any single occasion. - League City's City Manager or his/her official designee feels that the initiation of a Stage 4 Emergency Water Shortage is appropriate. - The City of Houston or GCWA have initiated emergency water shortage.